openSUSE/openSUSE-release-process/Beta.md

 # Beta
 Calendar: ${Product}: Beta build is done

+#### create update channel
+Responsible: rel-mgmt

+In contrast to the main project (#52034) the update projects are meant to start empty.
+So we create them manually

+* The update projects (don't forget :NonFree) need to be created, including attributes (excl OBS:Maintained which will be added later).
+* add the new projects to openSUSE:Maintenance meta
+* The obs backend mapping file needs to be adjusted to to sync the repos to the correct place on download.opensuse.org

 #### Maintenance openQA setup
 Responsible: qa

 Give quality assurance a heads up that Beta build is done.
 So they can work on the mainteannce setup and start with testing.
 Please create request for QA and loop in openSUSE Maintenance team.

+#### release maintenance test updates
+Responsible: mschnitzer

+maintenance needs to release test updates in the update channel

 #### submit translation packages